 The Ensim Pro configuration file epl.conf contains a set of directives that defines the settings for Ensim Pro.
-For more information, see the list of directives table on page 56.
-To modify the settings of these directives, see Modifying the configuration file on page 60.
+For more information, see the list of directives table ("List of directives" on page 60).
+To modify the settings of these directives, see modifying the configuration file (page 63).